 - Be aware of the “dirtiest” foods.
 Some fruits and vegetables are more prone to have high concentrations of pesticides than others.
 Strawberries and raisins, for example, probably have the highest concentration of pesticides because they grow so close to the ground.
 Other fruits and vegetables likely to be pesticide-ridden include peaches, apples, peppers, celery, nectarines, cherries, pears, grapes, spinach, green beans, and winter squash.
 It is therefore most important to buy these items from organic sources whenever possible.

 - Drink filtered water, not bottled.
+Did you know that drinking water can help to lower your blood pressure?
+But you want to make sure you're drinking clean water.
 If you haven’t already done so, install water filters on your sinks so that you drink only non-chlorinated water.
 Also install filters on your showers and bathtubs, since even inhaling chlorine vapors while taking a shower can be toxic to your lungs.
 If your budget allows, consider installing a central water filtration system.
 It’s the best way to get rid of chlorine in your house and works just like the smaller drinking tap filters on a much larger scale, filtering all the water that enters your home.
 I recommend systems that use reverse osmosis as a filtering method.

 More Dr. Sinatra Advice on Detoxification and Heart Health

 What can you drink to detoxify the body and promote a healthy heart?
 Get my recipe for a special detox drink to help you boost your heart health.